zeroknots/the-compact/README.md

 Sponsors have recourse from potential censorship in the form of a "forced withdrawal."
 When depositing tokens into a resource lock, the sponsor provides a "reset period" as a parameter.
 Then, the sponsor can initiate a forced withdrawal at any point; after the reset period has elapsed, the full token balance can be withdrawn regardless of any pending claims on their balance.
 In the case of cross-chain swaps, reset periods only need to be long enough for the claim to finalize (generally some multiple of the slowest blockchain involved in the swap).

 Claimants must bear varying degrees of trust assumptions with regards to allocators, with the potential design space including reputation-based systems, trusted execution environments, smart-contract-based systems, or even dedicated rollups.
-The Compact takes a neutral stance on implementations of both allocators and arbiters, and instead treats them both as a "black box" but each with a simple and consistent interface.
+The Compact takes a neutral stance on implementations of both allocators and arbiters, enabling support for a wide variety of potential applications while ensuring adherence to a consistent interface when integrating with the system as a whole.

 ## Setup
 ```